ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

   > ./mvnw generate-sources --projects kafka-research-consumer
   > ```

 - This service runs on port `9081`.
-The `health` endpoint is: http://localhost:9081/actuator/health
+The `health` endpoint is http://localhost:9081/actuator/health

 - \[Optional\] We can start another `kafka-research-consumer` instance by opening another terminal and running
   ```